cormullion/Thebes.jl/docs/src/basics.md

 ![point stars example](assets/figures/helix2stars.svg)

-Next, the gfunction calculates the distance of the 3D point from the 3D origin, and then draws the 2D circle with a 2D radius that reflects the distance.
+In this next example, the gfunction calculates the distance of the 3D point from the 3D origin, and then draws the 2D circle with a 2D radius that reflects the distance.
 The function therefore requires both the original 3D point (in the first argument `p3`) and the second argument (in `p2`), its 2D projection.

 ```@example
 using Thebes, Luxor # hide